siobhanlgorman/knits-and-pieces/README.md

 - At the top of the page is a carousel of pattern images from which customer can select the design they wish to order in the form
 - Below the carousel is a form for user to input name, email, choice of sizes/material/up to four colour choices and a design.
 Default options are set for size and material and a default of 'mix' for design if the user has no preference.
 Name, email and main colour are required fields for the user to input.
 Further details can also be entered in a message box.
 - A request quote button clearly indicates the purpose of the form and submits the form.

 ![](documentation/screenshots/custom-order-form.png)

 ![](documentation/screenshots/custom-order-msg.png)

 #### Add a Product Page
 - The Add a Product page can only be accessed by the administrator/superuser and is only visible in the navbar Profile dropdown menu if the user is logged in as administrator or superuser.

 ![](documentation/screenshots/profile-admin-loggedin.png)

-- This page features a form for the administrator/superuser to add a product with fields from the product model: category options, name, size options, description, optional tag, price, material (with default acrylic), machine wash checkbox with default checked, image selection box, up to four colour selction boxes with at least one required, pattern name, deigner and whether the item can be custom ordered with no as default.![]
+- This page features a form for the administrator/superuser to add a product with fields from the product model: category options, name, size options, description, optional tag, price, material (with default acrylic), machine wash checkbox with default checked, image selection box, up to four colour selction boxes with at least one required, pattern name, deigner and whether the item can be custom ordered with no as default.
-- The form to edit a product accessed by the admistrator from the products or product detail page is the same form as for add a product with the fields auto completed which can be changed by the administrator.![]
+- The form to edit a product accessed by the admistrator from the products or product detail page is the same form as for add a product with the fields auto completed which can be changed by the administrator.

 ![](documentation/screenshots/add-product-form.png)

 #### My Profile Page
 - The link to this page can only be seen if a user is logged in

 ![](documentation/screenshots/non-admin-profile-menu.png)

-- On the left the default delivery information is displayed if the user has selected save my information during the chackout process.
+- On the left the default delivery information is displayed if the user has selected save my information during the checkout process.

 ![](documentation/screenshots/profile-page.png)

 - The user can change the default information by entering information into the fields
 - An update information button is below the delivery information form which can be clicked to submit and save changed information
 - On the right the user's order history is displayed in a table with order number, date of order, items ordered and the order total.
 The Order number is truncated but on hover the full number can be viewed.
 On click the full past order confirmation is displayed

 ![](documentation/screenshots/profile-order.png)

 #### Contact Page
 - Accessed from envelope icon in footer and Contact link in Quick Links in footer

 ![](documentation/screenshots/contact.png)

 - Features a form with input fields: name, subject, email address and text box for a message

 ![](documentation/screenshots/contact-form.png)

 - All fields are required so that site owner has the necessary information to reply
 - At the bottom of the form is a Send button to submit the message

 #### Register Page
 - Features a form with input boxes for email and email confirmation, username, password and password confirmation

 ![](documentation/screenshots/register-page.png)

 - Two buttons, signup and back to login page![](documentation/screenshots/contact.png)